Canada's Trudeau says 'an erosion of trust' at core of scandal

 Breaking News Emails

-Prime Minister Justin Trudeau said a scandal gripping the Canadian government over political interference in a criminal case reflects "an erosion of trust" between his office and the attorney general.
+Prime Minister Justin Trudeau said a scandal gripping the Canadian government over political interference in a criminal case reflects "an erosion of trust" between his office and the former attorney general, but maintained he did nothing wrong.

-Trudeau's address Thursday came after his former top aide Gerald Butts delivered testimony to a Parliament justice committee denying the prime minister acted inappropriately.

 Trudeau and senior staff have been accused by the former Justice Minister and Attorney General Jody Wilson-Raybould of pressuring her not to prosecute a Canadian company facing corruption charges.

-Trudeau admitted to speaking to Wilson-Raybould about the issue on Thursday, but said he didn't know she was feeling pressured by multiple follow-up questions on the issue by other staff members in the subsequent month.
+Trudeau admitted to speaking to Wilson-Raybould about the issue during a nationally televised new conference Thursday, but said he didn't know she was feeling pressured by follow-up questions from his staff, including his principle secretary, in subsequent months.

 "I was not aware of that erosion of trust," he said adding, "I should have been."